 There are many side effects caused from abusing alcohol alone.
 Including thinking clearly, deciding, being aware of surroundings and possibly dangerous situations, drive or just remember anything.
 Alcohol can completely alternate your ability to any of those things.
 When people begin to mix alcohol with substances is when all those things become even more dangerous.

 What is Ketamine?

 Ketamine is a drug that is used for humans and animals as an anesthetic.
 It is often used to put someone under and to make sure that a person does not feel any pain.
 However, like a lot of pharmaceutical drugs, it is often used recreationally as well.
 It was made to be an anesthetic, and it turned out to have powerful hallucinatory properties, which makes it a recreational drug of choice for many people.

 Ketamine is known as a “Date Rape” drug.
 When using the substance, users have a difficult time moving and go into a “dream like” state.
 It is commonly used as a date rape drug also because it is tasteless so that people will mix it in a drink and the victim would have no idea.

 - Ketamine can impair your motor skills and make it hard to move around.
 When mixed with alcohol these effects can intensify.

 - Nausea and vomiting can result when you use both these substances.

 - Ketamine and alcohol can make a person drowsy and fall asleep.
 If they vomit, they may also end up choking on their vomit.

 - The interaction of these two substances can also decrease breathing rate.
 This can result in respiratory problems.

 Mixing ketamine with a depressant like alcohol can also impose the risk of coma or death for the user.
 When used for illicit purposes, ketamine can cause harmful effects on a user.
 Alcohol itself can be fatal when a person becomes heavily intoxicated.
-The interaction of ketamine and alcohol just to get high, or get a better buzz may only lead to danger and regret.
+The interaction of alcohol and ketamine just to get high, or get a better buzz may only lead to danger and regret.